digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 ``````````````````````````````````````````````````

 With the introduction of explicit contract disclosure, **Buyer** can accept the offer from **Seller**
-without having seen the involved contracts before on the ledger.
+without having seen the involved contracts on the ledger before.
 This is possible if the contracts' stakeholders
 decide to :ref:`disclose <stakeholder-contract-share>` their contracts to any party desiring to execute such a trade.
 **Buyer** can attach the disclosed contracts to the command submission
 that's exercising ``Offer_Accept`` on **Seller** 's ``offerCid``, thus bypassing the visibility restriction